goody-h/Harold/README.md

-# Harold - Timetable & (CGPA GPA) Calculator
+# Harold - CGPA & GPA Calculator
-Feature rich result manager with a semester aware timetable
+Feature rich and simple result manager for students

 ## Introduction
 Easily calculate your GPA and CGPA with this result manager.
 It works for any university or college and can be customised to meet their grading system.

-Tired of writing course lists, get a course list template file from a friend who has written or go online and download available course lists on the app.The course list is available for use in both the timetable and result manager, so write once use twice.
+Tired of writing course lists, get a course list template file from a friend who has written or go online and download available course lists on the app.

-The inbuilt timetable is set to work with the the course list for a particular semester specified by the user.
-Reminders are scheduled regularly so you wont miss out on important events.

 ## Users
 The app is primarily a utility and educational resource intended for use by students in any higher institution of learning.